 So I’m in dire need of traditional Japanese Gyoza and Yakiniku sauces, and not confident of my sauce-making skills.
 The obvious alternative is to pick some up from a store in Vienna.

-Shockingly, my local supermarket doesn’t stock either: it’s largely soy sauce or nothing on the Asian front there.
-But Vienna is an international city, so I did some digging and came up with these three top options for finding Japanese food:
+Shockingly, my local supermarket doesn’t stock either.
+So I did some digging and came up with these three prime options for finding Japanese food and ingredients in town.

-Matcha is ground Japanese green tea that is simply dissolved in hot water.
+Matcha is ground Japanese green tea you simply dissolve in hot water.
 Sencha is tea made by infusing whole tea leaves.
 So an appropriate place to relax once you’ve done your shopping at Nippon-Ya.

-Nakwon is the retail arm of the Euro Handel wholesale business specialising in Asian food and ingredients.
-Supermarket is the right word – inside is just like a typical Austrian supermarket with one key difference – all the food is Asian.
+Nakwon specialises in Asian food and ingredients.
+Supermarket is the right word: inside is just like a typical Austrian supermarket but with one key difference…all the food is Asian.

-The large range is dominated by Korean food, but there’s a big Japanese section at the back (the Sake etc. is in a separate alcoholic drinks section though), and other sections, for example, for Taiwan, Indonesia and Thailand.
-I found both my sauces without any trouble.
+I visited the Zieglergasse branch where Korean food dominated the large range of products.
+It had a big Japanese section at the back, too (the Sake etc. was in a separate alcoholic drinks section though), and other sections for, for example, Taiwan, Indonesia, and Thailand.

 Address: Naschmarkt, 1040 Vienna (close to Kettenbrückengasse and Karlsplatz subway stations)

-P.S.
-Dotted about Vienna you’ll find quite a few more general Asian and Oriental supermarkets, which stock the commonest foodstuffs with some regional specialties.
+And dotted about Vienna you’ll find quite a few small Asian grocery stores, which stock the commonest foodstuffs with some regional specialties.